MexrlDev/PsVue-Mod/README.md

 > It has become stable and easy now, after the last couple themes i made and shared, its of course the best time to start using themes on yoir vue to enjoy this wondeful word of themes and exploring.

 ---
+## The End Of Project

+* This project has been discontinued but will stay free and for everone. date 29/05/2026

+---
 ## Exploring

 * I do researches on vue as well, to find new things we can use, and find things we never thought of. as today i made the first game for Vue, which was flappy bird. and it was a very surprising success.